2021 Evaluation & Management (E/M) guideline changes

 Providing clear, concise education webinars for office visit coding changes effective January 1, 2021

 Clear, concise E/M education

-Our IQ Education Team is working hard to make sure YOUR team is ready for the big changes coming to outpatient E/M codes and guidelines for office visits effective January 1, 2021.
-Our experienced experts analyze every detail of the new guidelines and break it down to what you need to know.
+Our IQ Education Team works hard to make sure your team understands the big changes made for outpatient E/M codes and guidelines for office visits that went into effect in January 2021.
+Our experienced experts analyzed every detail of the guidelines and broke it down to what you need to know.